top of page

 The Path Forward

 If 1864 taught us that the ballot is the only way to sustain a free government, 2026 is asking: At what point do the new security locks start locking out the very voters the system was designed to protect?
-To answer that, we have to look at how states try to clean the lists without deleting you.
-Join us for Part 3 in our voting series.
+To answer that, please join us for Part 3 in our series, where we examine how states attempt to clean their voter rolls without accidentally deleting eligible citizens.

 Next in the Series: